marloncardenas/marloncardenas.github.io/_posts/2016-10-24-morningside.md

 date: 2016-10-24
 ---

-It all started at Morningside in 2016.
+It all started at Morningside in October.
 Nice and cool place.